ginstrom/paladin-novel/cline_docs/characters.md

     *   **Strategic Use of Intelligence**: Agrees to use Pell as a channel to pass selective information to Sir Roderick's faction (Ch 19).
     *   **Divine recognition**: Heals ancient shadow-touched wound, gains Circle of Whispers endorsement (Ch 20).
     *   **Revolutionary leader**: Coordinates three-army alliance for final campaign (Ch 21).
+    *   **War of Restoration Leader**: Plans assault on Saltmere, focusing on reclaiming Alanyi's Sunken Grotto temple; receives reports from dwarven/elven fronts confirming coordinated sacred campaign; reacts to news of Borin and Kael in Saltmere with spiritual maturity, emphasizing Alanyi's mercy and justice (Ch 22).
-*   **Character Arc:** Vengeance → Unconscious shift to protection → Realization → Active mercy → Divine redemption → Charismatic Revolutionary leader
+*   **Character Arc:** Vengeance → Unconscious shift to protection → Realization → Active mercy → Divine redemption → Charismatic Revolutionary leader → Paladin leading a Sacred War of Restoration
 *   **Relationships:**
     *   Former comrade of Borin and Kael (betrayers, later shown mercy).
     *   Ally and leader to Pell and Sim.